craic/pi_power/README.md

 One downside of the power on / power off mechanism is that you can no longer **reboot** the machine using the **shutdown -r now** command.
 The system will shutdown the PowerBoost which cuts power for the reboot.
 Simply shutdown and hit the pushbutton to get the same effect.

+For a mobile system you may be tempted to skip the bulky USB cable between the PowerBoost and the Pi and just wire the output 5V and Ground to the corresponding pins on the GPIO header.
+This does work but is not recommended as it appears to bypass a power control circuit on the Pi.
+With a HDMI display plugged into the Pi with this configuration, the Blue output LED on the PowerBoost flickers dimly, suggesting some current path back to the PowerBoost from the HDMI display.
+I have not been able to troubleshoot this further.